bentormey/btormey/src/pages/test.md

 https://investor.vanguard.com/etf/profile/VTI

-Bond ETFs hold a basket of bonds, which don't trade like stocks...
+Bond ETFs hold a basket of bonds, which don't trade like stocks because

-Gold ETFs typically purchase physical gold...
+Gold ETFs typically purchase gold in physical form, held via a custodian such as a bullion bank.

-Bitcoin
+There are even real estate ETFs.

+Cryptocurrencies like Bitcoin aren't readily available in exchange-traded form (there's one Euro-denominated product by VanEck).

+60:40

+Classic 60/40 portfolio is 60% stocks and 40% bonds.

+Over last 10 years

 Lead in to...

+Ray Dalio's Bridgewater Associates...

 ### The 'All Weather' Portfolio